-Compliance and Anti
+Responsible Action Compliance and Anti corruption

-Sustainability Strategy
+Sustainability Strategy and Manage

-The Basis for Acting Responsibly
+RESPONSIBLE CORPORATE MANAGEMENT The Basis for Acting Responsibly

 Corporate Governance

 United Internet AG's Management Board and Supervisory Board consider it their responsibility to ensure the Company's continued existence and create sustainable value through responsible corporate management that takes a long-term perspective.
 For United Internet, running a business involves more than pursuing economic goals - it also has an obligation to society, the environment, employees, and other stakeholders.